andrewkingme/andrewkingme.github.io/_work/Revit-Revision-Cloud-Data-to-Excel.md

 * Issued to
 * Issued by

+### Expanding on OOTB Functionality

-The Dynamo definition and Python code below expands on OOTB functionality to generate an itemized list of revisions including instance parameters, sheet numbers, and sheet names.
+Dynamo and Python can expand on OOTB functionality to generate an itemized list of revisions including previously unavailable instance parameters, sheet numbers, and sheet names.
+The definition and code in this post will extract the following.

 * Sheet Number
 * Sheet Name